auwsmit/dotfiles/README.md

 ## Warning!
 This is my configuration, which is catered to me.
 Copy whatever you want out of it, but I would advise against installing the whole thing unless you know what you're doing.
 It's better to make your own from scratch.
-Before copying something, be sure to know what it does first.
+If you do copy something, be sure to know what it does.
 It'll be a learning experience, and you'll end up with something made specifically for you.

 ## Installation Steps
 1. Clone the repo to wherever; `~/dotrepo`, for example.